Linear Algebra

 Determinant of a Triangular Matrix

-\[ \det(T) = \prod_{i} t_{ii}, \quad \text{where $T$ is triangular} \]
+\[ \det(T) = \prod_{i} t_{i,i}, \quad \text{where $T$ is triangular} \]

 A = torch.triu(torch.arange(1, 10, dtype=torch.float32).reshape(3, 3))